Nuclearfossil/spacedinvaders/README.md

 ## Rationale

 For many, many years I've wanted to put together a tutorial in programming languages that would be appropriate for all ages and disciplines.
 It's bothered me that there haven't been any 'accessible' tutorials out there; tutorials that go from zero to competency in a way that _everyone_ can understand.
-But that's a really hard problem to try and get right.
+That is a really hard problem to try and get right.

 So I thougth I'd throw my hat into the ring on this one.

-What we're going to build over the course of this series is a functional (but not necessarily complete) Space Invaders clone.
+What we're going to build over the course of this series is a functional (not necessarily complete) Space Invaders clone.
 I chose this becase:

 a) I'm a game developer by day.
 Write what you know.
 b) There's a buttload of source material that people can reference